mikec-git/FilmBase/README.md

 - [Youtube API](https://developers.google.com/youtube/) - Youtube video player API

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for more details